 Pastor Montgomery strolled into the Brothers Barbershop, 1054 West 63rd Street at 8:30 am on Friday.
 Marques Odom gave the barber’s chair cloth a vigorous shake, which was unnecessary since Pastor Montgomery was his first customer of the day.

-“Yo, have a seat, Reverend,” intoned Marques, as Jeremiah Montgomery wiggled into the chair.
+“Yo, have a seat, Reverend,” intoned Marques as Jeremiah Montgomery wiggled into the chair.

 “What’s new with ya dis morning?”

 “Got a big meeting at 11 a.m. on the new Drug Busters program.
-The app for everybody’s phones should be ready by early next week.”
+The app for everybody’s phones should be ready early next week.”

 “When ya got it, Pastor, bring it here and show me how to install it.
-I’ll print up some flyers to hand out in all these apartment buildings, telling them to show up here for installation and training.”
+I’ll print up some flyers to distribute in all these apartment buildings, telling them to show up here for installation and training.”

 “That would be most helpful, Marques.
 The Precinct Commander, James Lyle, has promised full cooperation.
-The Drug Busters app will automatically transmit to their tip line, and Lyle says that he’ll investigate any lead right away.”
+The Drug Busters app will automatically transmit to their tip line, and Lyle says he’ll investigate any lead immediately.”

-The barber in the next chair, T’Darius Lumimba, asked: “Jeremiah got any new Yo Mama jokes?”, said
+“Jeremiah got any new Yo Mama jokes?” the barber in the next chair, T’Darius Lumimba, said.

 “Always,” replied Pastor Montgomery, trying not to squirm in his chair.

-“Well, down with it, Pastor,” Lumimba replied.
+“Well, down with it, Pastor.”

 “Yo Mama so ugly the Terminator said, "I won't be back."

 The barbershop erupted into laughter.